AndrewKeig/nosoco/README.md

 nosoco
 =========

-#### Simple web application which pushes couchdb changes to a web client via node.js/socket.io
+Pushing couchdb changes to a web client via node.js/socket.io

 This app requires a couchdb database; defined in couchdb.json with the following fields: